fernandobatels/blitz-extensions-lua/README.md

 # blitz-extensions-lua
-Simple and Small extensions to lua
+Simple and Small extensions for lua